VIRGINIA ALICE COTTEY

 In 1926, her school had been thriving for 42 years, Alice was invited to join a chapter of the P.E.O.
 Sisterhood.
 Although she initially felt she was too old to become a new member, she was initiated into Missouri’s Chapter DW.
 She did see the organization as the appropriate shepherd to take the college forward.
 So in 1927, she gifted the school to the P.E.O.
 Sisterhood.

-For 90 years, the College, its alumnae, and the P.E.O.
+For over 95 years, the College, its alumnae, and the P.E.O.
 Sisterhood have worked together to realize Virginia Alice Cottey Stockard’s premise that women should have excellent educational opportunities – the shared flower and its yellow and white colors symbolizing unity and common goals.

 To learn more, visit www.peointernational.org